-The ENTJ is the natural leader – just ask them!
-They are confident, authoritative and will take the lead in situations – especially one that calls for organization and marshaling of the troops.
-They don’t hesitate and their directness can often leave others reeling in their wake as the ENTJ will have little time for anything they’d see as woolly or obtrusive.
+ENTJs are natural leaders—just ask them!
+They are confident, authoritative, and will take the lead in situations, especially one that calls for organization and marshaling of the troops.
+They don’t hesitate, and their directness can often leave others reeling in their wake; ENTJs will have little time for anything they’d see as woolly or obtrusive.

 • Frank and decisive

 • Slow down and experience today.

 • Be sensitive to others’ needs.

 Expect ENTJs to question anything and everything.
 Their basic attitude is one of “There’s got to be a better mouse trap.”
 While they are always open to new ideas, they tend to be skeptical of their validity until logically proven otherwise.